DougInAMug/backpad/README.md

 This would allow your colleagues to communicate your special features to new people, saving them from finding out the hard way.
 It could show up [missing stairs](https://en.wikipedia.org/wiki/Missing_stair) possibly bringing serious issues to resolution.
 Perhaps it enables new forms of bullying?

 This idea comes from Seth Frey's [“Why can’t I work with this person?”: Your collaborator’s secret manual](https://enfascination.com/weblog/post/2506) and is mostly focussed on implementing the key feature without bigtech tooling.
+The aim of this exercise is the exercise itself (i.e. more-or-less moder, fullstack web-app) - _not_ intended for actual use.

 ## Outline
 * **v1**